 Supplements may be used to correct nutritional deficiencies or maintain an adequate intake of certain nutrients.
 However, in some cases excessive intake of vitamins and minerals may be harmful or cause unwanted side effects; therefore, maximum levels are necessary to ensure their safe use in food supplements.

 Are food supplements covered by a specific piece of legislation?

-At national level, food supplements are covered by the Food Supplements Regulations (Legal Notice 239/2003), and its subsequent amendments.
-This legal notice is a reflection of Directive 2002/46/EC.
+At national level, food supplements are covered by the Food Supplements Regulations (Subsidiary Legislation 449.36).
+This regulation is a reflection of Directive 2002/46/EC.
 It however includes also specific rules for the Maltese market, such as the Third Schedule which sets out the maximum allowed doses for vitamins and minerals.
 These were worked out taking into consideration Maltese nutritional habits and requirements.

-Food supplements are also covered by the Labelling, Presentation & Advertising of Foodstuffs Regulations (Legal Notice 483/2004) with respect to aspects such as:-
+Food supplements are also covered by the Labelling, Presentation & Advertising of Foodstuffs Regulations (Subsidiary Legislation 449.46) with respect to aspects such as:-

 A list of ingredients;